 How Long Does Tooth Sensitivity Last?

 Most tooth sensitivity goes away on its own.
-But you’ll need to schedule an appointment with our dentist if your teeth are sensitive for more than a day or two.
-This could be a sign of a larger problem that our dentist should diagnose and treat.
+But you’ll need to schedule an appointment with our dentists if your teeth are sensitive for more than a day or two.
+This could be a sign of a larger problem that our dentists should diagnose and treat.

 You may have sensitive teeth due to: